Ocugen (OCGN) – 2Q22 Reported With New Pipeline Program Moving Forward

 About Avivagen

-Avivagen is a life sciences corporation focused on developing and commercializing products for livestock, companion animal and human applications.
-By unlocking an overlooked facet of ?-carotene activity, a path has been opened to safely and economically support immune function, thereby promoting general health and performance in animals.
-Avivagen is a public corporation traded on the TSX Venture and OTCQB® Venture Market exchanges under the symbols VIV and VIVXF, and is headquartered in Ottawa, Canada, based in partnership facilities of the National Research Council of Canada and Charlottetown, Prince Edward Island.
+Avivagen is a life sciences corporation focused on developing and commercializing products for livestock, companion animal and human applications that, by safely supporting immune function, promote general health and performance.
+It is a public corporation traded on the TSX Venture Exchange under the symbol VIV and is headquartered in Ottawa, Canada, based in partnership facilities of the National Research Council of Canada.
 For more information, visit www.avivagen.com.
 The contents of the website are expressly not incorporated by reference in this press release.

 About OxC-beta™ Technology and OxC-beta™ Livestock

 Avivagen’s OxC-beta™ technology is derived from Avivagen discoveries about ?-carotene and other carotenoids, compounds that give certain fruits and vegetables their bright colours.
 Through support of immune function the technology provides a non-antibiotic means of promoting health and growth.
 OxC-beta™ Livestock is a proprietary product shown to be an effective and economic alternative to the antibiotics commonly added to livestock feeds.
-The product is currently available for sale in the United States, Mexico, Philippines, Taiwan, New Zealand, Thailand, Australia and Malaysia.
+The product is currently available for sale in the United States, Philippines, Mexico, Taiwan, New Zealand, Thailand, Brazil, Australia, Vietnam and Malaysia.

 Avivagen’s OxC-beta™ Livestock product is safe, effective and could fulfill the global mandate to remove all in-feed antibiotics as growth promoters.
 Numerous international livestock trials with poultry and swine using OxC-beta™ Livestock have proven that the product performs as well as, and, sometimes, in some aspects, better than in-feed antibiotics.